davicenna/davicenna.github.io/README.md

 - EKO3115 Microeconometrics (UGM) - 2021

 ## Working Papers and Work-in-progress
-- "Long-term effects of early life exposure to air pollution on cognitive development and mental health", 2024.
 - "Do the returns to schooling and on-the-job training for informal workers differ from formal workers in Indonesia?", with Gumilang Sahadewo, 2022.

 ## Short Articles